Thirukarthika/You_tube_API/README.md

 5. After storing the data in MongoDB, the script will prompt you to choose a channel name from the list to migrate to SQL database.

+6. Once migrated to MySql database, You can perform various queries to get insights about data.

-6. Enter the corresponding number of the query from the menu or type 'exit' to stop query execution.
+7. Enter the corresponding number of the query from the menu or type 'exit' to stop query execution.

-7. View the query results to gain insights into the YouTube data.
+9. View the query results to gain insights into the YouTube data.

 Note: You can modify or add more SQL queries to the menu if you want to perform additional data analysis tasks.